tiagofsanchez/blog/content/posts/2019-11-13-Creating a gatsby starter.md

 I had to make a couple of changes on that starter as one of the things that I wanted to see there was MDX implemented - now you can have that on [this starter](https://github.com/tiagofsanchez/gatsby-tfs-starter)!
 After making that change I used `theme-ui` to give it a more opinionated styling and tweaked a couple of things more.

+For me the most challenging piece was actually to be able to integrate MDX into the data schema.
+For that I needed to make a couple of changes on the following files:

+- gatsby-node.js, both the graphql query as well as the creation of the mdx and allMdx nodes accordingly;
+- all the template components (category.js, post.js and tag.js) needed to be changed to pull in MDX created data;
+- both blog.js and index.js as I am rendering the MDX data on those pages.

 That is that!
 I finally published my first Gatsby starter and my first open sourced project.
 I hope that you used!

 See you around!